belfortlabs/hello-fpga/README.md

 ## How to migrate your code for FPGA acceleration?

-The acceleration requires `BelfortServerKey` created from the `server_key`, which connects to the FPGA cores.
-You can find below the weighted-sum example with the code differences for both CPU and FPGA execution.
+The acceleration requires a `BelfortServerKey` created from the `server_key`, which connects to the FPGA cores.
+You can find the weighted-sum example with the code differences for both CPU and FPGA execution below.

 **Change 5 lines of code:**